Saahil12/Final_Project/README.md

 ## 10C implementations
   * #### Iterators:
-    used in move() function in enemy.cpp to traverse through a List
+    used in move() slot in enemy.cpp to traverse through a List
-    used in move() function in bullet.cpp to traverse through a List
+    used in move() slot in bullet.cpp to traverse through a List
-    used in move() function in bullet_enemy2.cpp to traverse through a List
+    used in move() slot in bullet_enemy2.cpp to traverse through a List
+    used in defend() slot in wall.cpp to traverse through a List

 ## Journal
   Commit: Added a rect object to scene